-If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement, and mystery of the world we live in.
+If a child is to keep alive their inborn sense of wonder, they need the companionship of at least one adult who can share it, rediscovering with them the joy, excitement, and mystery of the world we live in.

-- Intentional, co-created programming fosters independence and confidence while giving kids the chance to create their own experience.
+- Our collaborative programming model fosters strong leadership skills and independence while giving participants the opportunity to create their own experience.